SonyaMoisset/Fundamentals-of-Graphic-Design/README.md

 ## Updates
 ### 11/01/2016
 - Enrolled in the program
-- Finished Week 1: Fundamentals of Imagemaking
+- Finished Week 1: Fundamentals of Imagemaking in Course 1.
+Fundamentals of Graphic Design
-- Finished Week 2: Fundamentals of Typography
+- Finished Week 2: Fundamentals of Typography in Course 1.
+Fundamentals of Graphic Design
-- Finished Week 3: Fundamentals of Shape and Color
+- Finished Week 3: Fundamentals of Shape and Color in Course 1.
+Fundamentals of Graphic Design
-- Finished Week 4: Fundamentals of Composition
+- Finished Week 4: Fundamentals of Composition in Course 1.
+Fundamentals of Graphic Design

+### 08/03/2016
+- Finished Week 1: Talking Type in Course 2.
+Introduction to Typography